Life Settlements

 Should You Get a Life Settlement?

 There are many situations in which getting a life settlement makes the most financial sense.
-We’ve seen people come to the decision for all sorts of reasons over the years we’ve been licensed life settlement brokers.
+We’ve seen people come to the decision for all sorts of reasons over the years we’ve been in the life settlement business.
 Our goal is to give you the individualized attention you deserve so you can make the most out of your policy.
 Below are five of the most common reasons we advise people to get life settlement services.

 If you can no longer afford to make payments on your policy, it will lapse after a certain time.
 When that happens, your insurance company can cancel your policy, keeping most of the funds you’ve contributed over the years without needing to pay out.
 With certain life insurance policies, you can receive what’s called a cash surrender value upon a lapse or cancellation.